visualengineers/sci-knowledge-base/README.md

 ## Documentation

 Whenever committing to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages.
+Jekyll uses the Liquid templating language to process templates, providing a number of useful Liquid additions to build the site (e.g. filters and tags).
+See the official [Liquid Documentation](https://shopify.github.io/liquid/basics/introduction/) to learn more.

 ### Markdown